Cavendish Parade

 333 Bath Road

-A development of 9 new flats above retail for the open market, set on a busy high street.
-The design takes reference from the 1930s design of the nearby underground station.
+The design draws reference from the 1930s architecture of the nearby underground station.

 Faccenda Ltd Abergavenny